aws-samples/sample-Amazon-Bedrock-WebLens-Demo/README.md

+🆕 New: See the demo for yourself.
+Live demo link: https://d1ly1sce1no66z.cloudfront.net/

 # AWS Bedrock WebInsights Demo
 ## About
 The AWS Bedrock WebInsights demo is designed to introduce customers to the capabilities of Amazon Bedrock suite of services, including Bedrock Knowledge Bases and frontier models like Claude 3.

 The demo can be customized to each customer and their industry, and consists of three main components: a Conversational AI Chat Demo, an Automated Product Catalog Generator and a Product Ideator.

 Each part serves a distinct purpose, demonstrating practical applications of GenAI by utilizing real data from the customer's public-facing website.
 Deployed as an easily manageable CDK project, the demo experience emphasizes the real-world potential of GenAI in a way that resonates with the specific needs and context of the customer.